 The other way to establish a data connection between client and server is to use passive FTP.
 Passive mode was introduced to get around common problems with client firewalls.
 Instead of the FTP server connecting to the FTP client, the client connects to the FTP server using a port previously communicated using the PASV command.
 When a client issues the PASV command, the FTP server responds with a port that the server is currently listening on for data communication.
 Problems occur with passive FTP when the firewall that Cerberus FTP Server is running on is blocking the selected ports.
-To get around this problem, the administrator is required to open up the range of ports that Cerberus has reserved for passive FTP mode by looking under the 'Advanced' tab of the Server manager.
+To get around this problem, the administrator is required to open up the range of ports that Cerberus has reserved for passive FTP connections.
+You can configure what range of ports Cerberus FTP Sever uses for passive FTP mode by looking under the 'Advanced' tab of the Server manager.